 PhD student in Computer Science

-I am a third-year computer science PhD student at Northeastern University, advised by David Choffnes.
+I am a fourth year computer science PhD student at Northeastern University, advised by David Choffnes.
 I have a broad interest in understanding the Internet and improving the user experience.
 Recently, I have been working on identifying traffic differentiation, how network traffic are classified and possible ways to avoid being classified.

 Before joining Northeastern, I received my M.S. in Computer Engineering at Duke University (Let's go Blue Devils!) , and spent four amazing years completing my B.S. in Electronic Engineering at UESTC, ChengDu, China.